vbharadwaj-bk/OpenEquivariance/README.md

 ```

 If you can guarantee `EdgeIndex` is sorted by row and supply the transpose
-permutation, we can provide even greater speedup (and run reproducibility)
+permutation, we can provide even greater speedup (and deterministic results)
 by avoiding atomics:

 ```python